AI in Language Learning and Teaching: 2026 Trends That Matter

 Apps promising AI tutors that replace the teacher-learner relationship miss the point.
 Generic AI chatbots can't customize learning paths based on your knowledge of a specific learner's professional needs, cultural background, learning style, and goals.

-AI chatbots can have error rates when providing grammar feedback.
+AI chatbots can err when providing grammar feedback.
 They sometimes hallucinate corrections, marking correct language as wrong or approving errors.
 For intermediate learners especially, this can reinforce bad habits.

 Teacher-guided AI use means you review AI output, customize it for your learners, and correct errors before sharing.
 The AI speeds up creation.
 You ensure quality.